airjp73/rvf/packages/zod-form-data/README.md

 allowing you to use `optional` for optional fields instead of `nonempty` for required fields.
 If you call `zfd.text` with no arguments, it will assume the field is a required string by default.
 If you want to customize the schema, you can pass that as an argument.
+One can pass `null` as second argument to transform emptty strings to `null` instead of `undefined`.

 #### Usage